-A transfer-in of a capital equipment is when equipment is received from an external organization or government surplus.
-Transfers to the University must be accepted by the department and the PA, with additional acceptance from OSP, when the equipment is tied to an award.
+A transfer-in of a capital asset is when an asset is received from an external organization or government surplus.
+Transfers to the University must be accepted by the department and the PA, with additional acceptance from OSP, when the asset is tied to an award.
 (See "Government Furnished Property" below.)
-Copies of the original documentation for the transfer-in must be turned into the PA, noting the fair market value (FMV).
+Copies of the original documentation for the transferin must be turned into the PA, noting the fair market value (FMV).
 If provided, the asset will be recorded at the current FMV.
 If this information cannot be obtained, the receiving department will reasonably estimate the FMV and remaining useful life for the PA.